 Walking vs. Running

-Before you do any research, you’ll want to have an understanding of how you’ll be using the treadmill.
+Before you consider specific products, you’ll want to have an understanding of how you’ll be using the treadmill.
 The main thing you need to know is whether you’ll be walking or running.
-Walking places considerably less strain on the mechanical parts, allowing you to get away with more of an entry-level treadmill.
+Walking generates considerably less strain on the mechanical parts, allowing you to get away with more of an entry-level treadmill.

 The faster the speed and heavier the use, you’ll need the higher-class treadmill to keep pace without the likelihood of having issues.
 If you have multiple people using the treadmill or are a larger-bodied user, you’ll want a higher-class treadmill to handle the additional load.

-Once you’ve answered the above questions about how you’re going to use the treadmill, it’s time to dig into the ever-intimidating treadmill specs.
+Once you’re clear about how you’re going to use the treadmill, it’s time to dig into the ever-intimidating treadmill specs.
 Don’t worry — you don’t need to look at all of them, just a few key ones.

 Entry-level treadmills that are more suited for walking will be on the lower range of the below specs, while runners and heavy users want to stay on the upper range.